 I am pleased and excited by my Parent Governor role at SPCEDS and grateful to have an opportunity to continue helping shape and support the fantastic work that is carried out by all involved in the school.

-I am married with three children, one who attends SPCEDS and the other two are not yet school age.
-I enjoy cooking, reading, crafts and spending time with my family and friends."
+I am married with three children, two who attend SPCEDS and one who is not yet school age.
+I enjoy cooking, reading, crafts and spending time with my family and friends.